STIPS Tutorials

 print("Observation Parameters are {}".format(params))

-The library PSF can now be added to the simulated image, by specifying the source addition parameters, Location (px) and Flux, as demonstrated in the code below.
-The result of this code on the scene from Example #2 is given at right.
+The library PSF can be added to the simulated scene by specifying the source addition parameters, Location (px) and Flux in Jansky, as demonstrated in the code below.
+The result of this code applied to the scene from Example #2 is shown on the right.

 STIPS Code to Add an Artifical Point Source